 The program meets the requirements of this Key Element.
-The program provided evidence of instructional and clinical resources to meet the program's mission, goals and outcomes.
+The program provided evidence of sufficiency of instructional and clinical resources to meet the program's mission, goals, and outcomes and that such resources are reviewed and revised to support program effectiveness.